green-sh/grasim/README.md

 ## Installation
 - Install Python 3.11
 - (Optional) Create a venv using `python -m venv .venv`
+- (Recommended) Clone the repository (you will at least need some saves)
-- Install Poetry using `pip install poetry`
+- install using `pip3 install git+https://github.com/green-sh/grasim`
-- Install game using `poetry install` in the root of this repository
-- You can now use `poetry run grasim -d saves` to start using preconfigured saves
+- Run using `grasim -d saves/`

+Alternatively you can install it using poetry `poetry install` and then run with `poetry run grasim`

 ## Keymapping
 ### Selection screen